 Old Fashioned Potato Salad

 I have been eating this Old Fashioned Potato Salad all my life.
 It is the potato salad recipe my mom made when I was growing up.
 She learned the recipe from my german grandmother.
-For me this is a german style potato salad recipe.
 Now I make the same potato salad recipe for my family.

 If you’ve been reading my blog for a while now you know I like to complain about how I don’t have any “family” recipes from my mother or grandmother that my family will eat.
 I think I have mentioned a time or two the neck bones and sauerkraut my grandmother made…